beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 ## Unicode Encodings and C

+In this section, we'll see what C can (and can't) do when it comes to three specific Unicode encodings: UTF-8, UTF-16, and UTF-32.

 ### UTF-8

-In general, C doesn't dictate what encoding your characters use.
-The spec is _really_ flexible in this regard.

-But if you are dealing with UTF-8 data in C, there's something about it that makes it C-friendly.
-You know how C strings end with a NUL (`'\0'`) character?
-Well, good news: that character won't show up in any UTF-8 strings!
-(It's a valid UTF-8 character, but it's the NUL character, just like we're used to.)

-Also, all the string functions in C just process bytes until they find a NUL.
-So you can have UTF-8 encoded data in there and things like `strcpy()` will still work.
-But you have to be careful---a lot of other functions, like `strlen()`, might not behave as you expect.
+To refresh before this section, read the [UTF-8 quick note, above](#utf8-quick).

+Aside from that, what are C's UTF-8 capabilities?

+Well, not much, unfortunately.

-You can tell C that you specifically want a string to be UTF-8 encoded, and it'll do it for you.
+You can tell C that you specifically want a string literal to be UTF-8 encoded, and it'll do it for you.
 You can prefix a string with `u8`:

 ``` {.c}
 char *s = u8"Hello, world!";